NicosNicolaou16/SampleAndroidTvApp/README.md

 # Sample Android TV App

-The project is a test project that implements and test Jetpack Compose for Android TV OS app with API request (dynamic list), Hilt and Room Database.
+The project is a test implementation that uses Jetpack Compose for an Android TV OS app.
+It includes API requests to fetch a dynamic list, integrates Hilt for Dependency Injection, and utilizes Room Database for local data storage.

 <a title="simulator_image"><img src="Screenshot_20231119_124940.png" height="300" width="500"></a>

-# This Project contains:
+# The Project Contain the following technologies

+The programming language is the [Kotlin](https://kotlinlang.org/docs/getting-started.html), it is a modern, JVM-based programming language that is concise, safe, and interoperable with Java. <br />
+[Kotlin Coroutines](https://kotlinlang.org/docs/coroutines-overview.html) is used for asynchronous tasks. <br />
 For Android TV OS support <br />
 Compose <br />
 Hilt <br />